-Signing a commercial lease is a big deal, as this locks you into a long-term commitment that will impact your company’s finances in a number of ways.
+Signing a commercial lease is a big deal, as this locks you into a long-term commitment, on your commercial real estate, that will impact your company’s finances in a number of ways.
 However, there’s good news: commercial leases are not nearly as complicated as you believe.

 There are three primary types of commercial leases:

 - Modified gross lease

 The one similarity among these three types of commercial leases is that they all have a base rent with variations regarding who’s responsible for operational expenses.

 Also known as a full service lease, a portion of the tenant’s rent is used to cover all operating expenses.
 These include but are not necessarily limited to:

 - Property taxes